dreamento/dreamento/README.md

 conda env create --name offlinedreamento --file offlinedreamento.yml
 ```
 ## Always stay up to date!
+Note: automatic Dreamento updater uses **git**.
+So, if you don't have git installed on your pc, first install it ([Download])(https://git-scm.com/download/win)!

 Dreamento is continuously being updated with new features!
-So we recommend ou that everytime you want to use it, first, update the software.
+So we recommend you that everytime you want to use it, first, update the software.

 How?
-Simply double click on ```AutomaticDreamentoUpdate.exe``.
+Simply double click on ```AutomaticDreamentoUpdate.exe```.
+You may have to extract it from ```AutomaticDreamentoUpdate.zip```, in the same path as other Dreamento files are located.
 That's it!

-P.S. if you are using earlier Dreamento versions, where, the updater was not included, simp,y download this exe file from the GitHub and add it to the SAME DIRECTORY as your Dreamento files are located.
+P.S. if you are using earlier Dreamento versions, where, the updater was not included, simply download this exe file from the GitHub and add it to the SAME DIRECTORY as your Dreamento files are located.

 ## How to start a recording?